stajichlab/PHYling/README.md

 ### Build tree from multiple sequence alignment results

 Finally, we can run the tree module, use the multiple sequence alignment results to build a phylogenetic tree.
-By default, it uses the _consensus tree_ strategy (conclude the majority of trees which was built upon each single gene) But you can choose to use
+By default, it uses the _consensus tree_ strategy (conclude the majority of trees which was built upon each single gene) but you can choose to use
 _concatenated alignment_ strategy by specifying `-c/--concat`.
 Currently, 3 methods (VeryFastTree, RAxML-NG and IQ-TREE) are available for tree building.
-You can choose your own preferred method by specifying `-M/--method`. (default is VeryFastTree) You can also adjust the bootstrap replicates by specifying `-b/--bootstrap`.
-(Recommend to use 100 for consensus mode and 1000 for concatenate mode)
-See all the options with `phyling tree --help`.
+You can choose your own preferred method by specifying `-M/--method`. (default is VeryFastTree) See all the options with `phyling tree --help`.

 ```
 Required arguments: